large-scale-battery-energy-storage-systems

 Lithium-ion technology currently dominates large scale BESS deployments due to its high energy density, fast response, and declining cost.
 It is well suited for short- to medium-duration grid services.

-Flow batteries, sodium-based batteries, and hybrid storage solutions are gaining attention for specific use cases, particularly where longer discharge durations or enhanced cycle life are required.
+Alternative storage technologies such as flow batteries, sodium-based batteries, and hybrid systems are gaining attention for specific use cases, particularly where longer discharge durations or enhanced cycle life are needed.
 However, these technologies are typically deployed alongside, rather than replacing, lithium-based systems in the near term.

 Why Large Scale Battery Energy Storage Systems Matter Long Term